Living Stream Ministry: Activities

 Living Stream Ministry publishes the works of Watchman Nee and Witness Lee, providing the authoritative and definitive collections.
 The writings of Watchman Nee and Witness Lee focus on the enjoyment of the divine life and on the building up of the Body of Christ.
 Its purpose is to promote the teachings of Watchman Nee and Witness Lee, and to prepare, select, and distribute information of all kinds which may be useful for the growth of spiritual life among Christians.

 Living Stream Ministry publishes and prepares video tapes, audio tapes, and printed spiritual materials intended for all Christians worldwide.
 LSM also supports radio programs such as The Life-Study of the Bible, a thirty-minute radio program composed of excerpts from the works of Witness Lee.
 This program, which began production in 1996, is currently broadcast in three languages to more than 100 radio stations.
 LSM also conducts and hosts various conferences and trainings throughout the year, including the Full Time Training in Anaheim (FTTA).
-It also operates the Anaheim Palms Telecom Center and Engendi Camp and Conference Center and donates funds to local churches and affiliated organizations.
+It also operates the Anaheim Palms Telecom Center and donates funds to local churches and affiliated organizations.

-One Publication
+One publication

 In 2005, Living Stream Ministry published a booklet on behalf of the co-workers among the local churches called Publication Work in the Lord's Recovery.
 The booklet stated that only publications carried out under the collective oversight of the co-workers should be used in the local churches.
 Seeking to restrict the churches from using any other material in a widespread way, it discouraged all members from carrying out private publication works.
 The booklet also stated that this was not a mandate and that "the one publication should not become the basis of our accepting or rejecting any persons in the communion of faith or in the fellowship of the churches; it should not be insisted on as an item of the faith.
 If any are not inclined to be restricted in one publication, these ones are still our brothers; they are still in the genuine local churches."
 The booklet also states, "There is nearly no item of life or light that has not been covered by our publications" and describes the benefit of other publications in this way: "...the fact that these publications can be produced and distributed should not give them any more credence among the churches than anything else that can be published today, secular or religious.
 These are simply other publications that our brothers and sisters may or may not be interested in.
 They are not part of the one publication in the Lord’s recovery, and they are not necessarily beneficial to the spiritual good of the saints among us."